pramsey/crunchyblog/crypto/index.md

 Ha ha, made you look!

-This post is not a crazy scam (you be the judge) but just a practical description of using cryptographical algorithms to the encipher and decipher data inside PostgreSQL.
+This post is not a crazy scam (you be the judge) but just a practical description of using cryptographical algorithms to encrypt and decrypt data inside PostgreSQL.

 Using the [pgcrypto](https://www.postgresql.org/docs/current/pgcrypto.html) extension, you can:

 * apply symmetric encryption (one secret key);
 * apply public key encryption (one secret key, one public key);
-* interoperate with PGP standard keys and payload formats;
+* interoperate with [OpenPGP](https://tools.ietf.org/html/rfc4880) standard keys and payload formats;
 * generate and test passwords; and,
 * generate digests to summarize content.